 Union Station is a transportation hub that offers a wide range of shopping and dining destinations.
 It is a beautiful historic building and with more than 130 stores, a variety of restaurants, and over 2,000 parking spaces.

 Amtrak operates an average of 57 MARC Penn Line trains every weekday, under contract with the Maryland Transit Administration, and provides access to Union Station for all MARC services (Penn, Camden, and Brunswick lines).
 In December 2013, MARC began offering weekend service on the Penn Line.
 Amtrak also provides access to Union Station for Virginia Railway Express trains.
 In addition to service to Union Station, Northeast Regional service trains to/from Lynchburg, Virginia, also stop at the VRE L’Enfant Plaza station for passengers with VRE tickets.

 To get the best fare, make sure to book your reservations early.
 You'll also want to arrive early because, unless specific seats are assigned, seating is on a first-come, first-served basis.
 If you want to ensure a good seat, consider upgrading to first or business class.

 Most trains have on-board dining, but you are free to bring your own food and drink.
 Wi-Fi is available on most trains, but you will find standard 110-volt electrical power outlets are available in all classes of service, so you can charge your devices if you bring a plug.

 The Auto Train

-The Auto Train provides transportation for you and your car, van, motorcycle, SUV, small boat, jet-ski or other recreational vehicle from Lorton, Virginia (20 miles south of Washington, D.C.) to Sanford, Florida (just outside of Orlando).
-The trip takes approximately 17.5 hours and allows you to pack your car and enjoy a stress-free trip without putting wear and tear on your car.
-Trains depart daily.
-Sleeping accommodations are available.
+The Auto Train provides transportation for you and your car, van, motorcycle, SUV, small boat, jet-ski or other recreational vehicle from Lorton, Virginia (20 miles south of Washington, DC) to Sanford, Florida (just outside of Orlando).
+The trip takes approximately 17.5 hours and allows you to pack your vehicle and enjoy a stress-free journey without putting wear and tear on your car.
+Trains depart daily and sleeping accommodations are available.